Davy Davy

 Emerging the next morning, the Host and the Visitor step outside to find the watch undisturbed.
 Reiterating to the Visitor how safe the area is, the Host dons the accessory and the two depart for another day's happenings.

-The friends diverge for good later that afternoon, and following a text message to the Thief, the Visitor collects his share of the previous night's profits later that evening.
+The friends diverge for good that afternoon, and following a text message to the Thief, the Visitor collects his share of the previous night's profits that evening.

 Read More